stacks-network/docs/src/pages/understand-stacks/microblocks.md

 Nonce handling with microblocks is challenging because the next account nonce must take into account any nonce values included in microblocks, which may not yet be included in an anchor block.
-The Stacks Blockchain API [provides an endpoint][] to retrieve the next none for a given principal.
+The Stacks Blockchain API [provides an endpoint][] to retrieve the next nonce for a given principal.

 ### Application design